 "6.01.
-(1) The general financial objective of each Arkansas public employee retirement plan shall be to establish and receive contributions which, expressed as percents of active member payroll, will remain approximately level from generation to generation of Arkansas citizens.More specifically, contributions received each year shall be sufficient both to (i) fully cover the costs of benefit commitments being made to members for their service being rendered in such year and (ii) make a level payment which if paid annually over a reasonable period of future years will fully cover the unfunded costs of benefit commitments for service previously rendered ...."
+(1) The general financial objective of each Arkansas public employee retirement plan shall be to establish and receive contributions which, expressed as percents of active member payroll, will remain approximately level from generation to generation of Arkansas citizens.
+More specifically, contributions received each year shall be sufficient both to (i) fully cover the costs of benefit commitments being made to members for their service being rendered in such year and (ii) make a level payment which if paid annually over a reasonable period of future years will fully cover the unfunded costs of benefit commitments for service previously rendered ...."

 Arkansas Teacher Retirement System Status.
-Based upon the results of June 30, 2006 actuarial valuations, ATRS is satisfying the financial objective of level-contribution-percent financing
+Based upon the results of June 30, 2007 actuarial valuations, ATRS is satisfying the financial objective of level-contribution-percent financing

-Market investment experience for the year end June 30, 2006 was favorable.
+Market investment experience for the year end June 30, 2007 was favorable.

-The Arkansas Teacher Retirement System is 80.3% funded as of June 30, 2006, indicating a significant progress in recovering from one of the worst investment markets since the Great Depression.
-Unfortunately, ATRS still does not have the assets it would have had if the investment markets had performed better in the 2000 to 2003 period.
-An increase in the employer contribution rate to the 15% of payroll area will be needed to return the amortization period to 30 years.
+The Arkansas Teacher Retirement System is 85.3% funded as of June 30, 2007, indicating significant progress in recovering from one of the worst investment markets since the Great Depression.
+The amortization period as of June 30, 2007 is 19.10 years.